 In addition to serving as a member of the Denver Latino Commission, Encinias is a member of the Denver Health Medical Plan/Elevate Health Plan Advisory Committee.

-Encinias has an undergraduate degree in Journalism from the University of Colorado at Boulder and a Master’s degree in Applied Communication from the University of Denver.
+Encinias has an undergraduate degree in Journalism from the University of Colorado at Boulder and a master’s degree in Applied Communication from the University of Denver.

-Mrs. Gallaher is currently the board president for Low Income Family Empowerment Center (LIFE).
+She is currently the board president for Low Income Family Empowerment Center (LIFE).
 LIFE was created through a partnership with Adams County Housing Authority in 2007 to address low-income individuals' and families' unmet basic needs.
-In addition, Mrs. Gallaher is on the board of directors for the Denver Hispanic Chamber’s Foundation as well a committee member for the Denver Foundation’s Philanthropic Leadership Committee, and a member of LatinasGive!, Denver’s 1st Latina giving circle.
+In addition, Gallaher is on the board of directors for the Denver Hispanic Chamber’s Foundation as well a committee member for the Denver Foundation’s Philanthropic Leadership Committee, and a member of LatinasGive!, Denver’s 1st Latina giving circle.

-Kathryne Grove is a graduate of University of Denver’s Strum College of Law.
+Kathryne Grove is a graduate of University of Denver’s Sturm College of Law.
 She has held positions with the University of Denver, Mountains States Employers Council, the Supreme Court of the Federated States of Micronesia and the Colorado Attorney General’s Office.
 Currently, she works at Level 3 Communications, LLC as Corporate Counsel.
 Kathryne also holds a bachelor’s degree in psychology from the University y of Northern Colorado and was a social worker prior to attending law school.

 Victoria E. Lovato, Esq. is a Director at Silver & DeBoskey.
-Ms. Lovato is a graduate of Colorado College (B.A.
+Lovato is a graduate of Colorado College (B.A.
 Mathematics, 1990) and the Arizona State University College of Law (J.D., cum laude, 1997), where she served as Managing Editor of the Arizona State Law Journal.
-Throughout her legal career, Ms. Lovato has provided a broad range of legal services to individuals, institutions and business clients in both Colorado and Arizona.
+Throughout her legal career, Victoria has provided a broad range of legal services to individuals, institutions and business clients in both Colorado and Arizona.
 Her practice at Silver & DeBoskey focuses on representation of health care professionals and legal professionals in complex civil litigation and health care matters, including regulatory and disciplinary matters.

 Chy Montoya is the Chief of Staff for Councilman Albus Brooks in Denver City Council, District 9.
 She has a Bachelor of Science in Criminal Justice & Criminology from Metropolitan State University of Denver and a Master’s in Public Administration with a Local Government Concentration from the University of Colorado Denver.